Tokyo Expat Guide

 Tokyo always has a passion for something new, and it has made the world take notice.
 Tokyo expat guide for stunning, stimulating and seductive city, from cultural sights to vast shopping malls.

 Tokyo has naturally exerted great influence on Japanese cuisine.
-Consequently, some Tokyo specialities have become so popular that they are now known as the standard version of the dish rather than a local speciality.
+Consequently, some Tokyo specialties have become so popular that they are now known as the standard version of the dish rather than a local speciality.
 International food is enjoying great popularity in Tokyo, and many Japanese chefs have achieved recognition for their skills in foreign cooking, often acquired by practical training overseas.

 Expat healthcare in Tokyo and healthcare in Japan as a whole is largely dependent on one’s employer.
 Even if expats opt for a nationalized healthcare plan, they will be liable for up to 30 per cent of their medical expenses.
 Expats would prefer an international health insurance plan.

-4. Insurance for Expatriates in Japan
+4. Insurance for Expatriates in Tokyo

 Most expatriates will want to obtain international medical coverage if residing in Japan.
-Medical evacuation is recommended along with a plan that provided global medical treatment.
+Medical evacuation is recommended along with a plan that provides global medical treatment.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended.
 Many expats should also obtain global life and disability insurance coverage.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Japan: